 Saffron may also help with depression.
 Several small studies showed that it seemed to work as well as a common antidepressant in helping symptoms.
 Larger studies need to be done to see if this would be a safe and effective treatment.

-Ideal doses for saffron have not been set for any condition, although studies have been done either on saffron extracts, or 15-200 milligrams of dried saffron daily.
+Ideal doses for saffron have not been set for any condition, although studies have been done using 30 mg of the extract a day, or 15-200 milligrams of dried saffron daily.
 Ingredients in supplements may vary widely.
 This makes it very hard to set a standard dose.

 Can you get saffron naturally from foods?